extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint.rst

                                      Type: ``boolean``

                                      **Default**: True
-   *auto_pick_network_id*            For service or transport VFs in a Virtual Fabrics context, if selected, workflow will pick the lowest available Single/Range of VF IDs available on the switch, valid range is from 4096 through 8191.
-In Bridge-domain context, if selected, workflow will pick the lowest available Single/Range of BRIDGE-DOMAIN IDs available on the switch, valid range is from 1 through 4096.
+   *auto_pick_network_id*            In Bridge-domain context, if selected, workflow will pick the lowest available Single/Range of BRIDGE-DOMAIN IDs available on the switch, valid range is from 1 through 4096.
+For service or transport VFs in a Virtual Fabrics context, if selected, workflow will pick the lowest available Single/Range of VF IDs available on the switch, valid range is from 4096 through 8191.
 For Virtual Fabric/Bridge-Domain and ctag classification, use auto_pick_network_id or network_id.

                                      Type: ``boolean``
-   *network_id*                      This is a single or range of VLANs to be configured on the interface.
-For service or transport VFs in a Virtual Fabrics context, valid range is from 4096 through 8191.
-Single or range of Bridge-domain ID in SLXOS platforms, valid range is from 1 through 4096.
+   *network_id*                      For SLXOS, single or range of Bridge Domain IDs, valid range is 1-4096.
+For VDX, when using Virtual Fabrics, single or range of VF IDs, valid range is 4096-8191.
 If `auto_pick_network_id=True`, network_id need not be specified.

                                      Type: ``string``
    *vlan_id*                         A single or range of VLANs to be configured on the interface.
 For 802.1Q VLANs ID must be below 4096.
 Valid for vlan_id only use cases.
-For Virtual Fabric/Bridge-Domain and ctag classification , use auto_pick_network_id or network_id.
+For Virtual Fabric/Bridge-Domain and ctag classification, use auto_pick_network_id or network_id.

                                      Type: ``string``
    *vlan_desc*                       The VLAN description, space is not allowed, use '_' instead.
 Same VLAN description is configured on all the VLANs when the range is provided.

                                      Type: ``string``
    *c_tag*                           A single or range of VLAN IDs <NUMBER:1-4090>.
-Valid only if switchport_mode is trunk and mandatory in Virtual Fabric/Bridge-Domain context.
+Valid only if switchport_mode is trunk.
+This is mandatory parameter in Virtual Fabric/Bridge-Domain context.
+Not applicable, if `vlan_type=untagged`.

                                      Type: ``string``
    *auto_pick_lif_id*                This auto generates physical/port-channel logical interfaces.
+Valid only on SLXOS devices.

                                      Type: ``boolean``
-   *lif_id*                          A single or comma seperated list of logical interface ids.
+   *lif_id*                          A single or comma seperated list of logical interface IDs.
 Format for the logical interfaces is <physical/port-channel number>.<number>.
-If `auto_pick_lif_id=True and auto_pick_port_channel_id=True`, `lif_id` need not be specified.
+This can be ignored, if `auto_pick_lif_id=True and auto_pick_port_channel_id=True`.
+Valid only on SLXOS devices.

                                      Type: ``string``
    *vlan_type*                       In bridge-domain context, the VLAN tag type to be configured under logical interfaces.
-If vlan_type is untagged, enable `trunk_no_default_native` args.
+If vlan_type is untagged, enable `trunk_no_default_native` parameter.
+Valid only on SLXOS devices.

                                      Choose from: